 The page opens with a photo of dog bites on a child.
 If that will bother you, don't go there.
 Good information.

-From the Denver Dumb Friends Leage, Humane Society of Denver a general overview on selection and supervision.
+A general overview on selection and supervision.

 Take a look at the same sources above.
 Also: